gherbox/my_blog_2/content/posts/WhatILearnedThisWeek_7.md

 ---
-title: A Week Of Protests In The Us
+title: A Week Of Protests In The US
 date: "2020-05-31"
 template: "post"
 draft: false